-This can introduce more variety to your topics and articles than only using the standard Text element which presents text in a single column across the page.
+This can introduce more variety to your topics compared to the standard Text element, which presents text in a single column across the page.

 A variety of other options for displaying text can be explored here.